The Raj -

 The British Mission

-In this last quarter of the 19th century, as the British public took more interest in its empire, and Social Darwinism was in vogue, empire took on a moral dimension.
+In this last quarter of the 19th century, as the British public took a greater interest in its empire, and Social Darwinism was in vogue, empire took on a moral dimension.
 Empire became the means by which the British people exported their civilisation to the rest of the world.
 The British felt it was their destiny to export their values which by virtue of their dominant position in the world were the values of a superior race, a super race.
 Ideas about racial superiority blended with ideas on imperial unity to produce a new ideology for the British in which they saw themselves as having a manifest destiny to improve their territories.

 There were those who believed that the Indians were incapable of improvement and even those who believed in the idea of British trusteeship could not bring themselves to consider a time when the British would have to withdraw from India.
 Even the most benevolent of colonial administrator would never admit to seeing a time of British withdrawal.